 the compiler enforce your intent.
 There are application domains that

 prohibit dynamic allocations due to the difficulties in analyzing their

 behavior, including issues of fragmentation and exhaustion.
 Access types

-themselves are allowed.
-You'd simply use them to designate aliased
+themselves are allowed in these domains.
+You'd simply use them to designate

 implementation associates an actual pool with each access type, the